cs4241-22a/a1-gettingstarted/README.md

 ### Design Achievements
 - **Created a color palette using color.adobe.com**: The color palette used was created using color.adobe.com.
 The palette utilizes monochromatic colors, specifically #417980 for the background color, #81F2FF for the h1 text, #68C2CC for the h2 text, #CFFAFF for paragraph and list text, and #677D80 for the image border.
 The included image colorwheel.png shows the colors on the color.adobe.com site.
-- **Used a font from Goolge Fonts in the website.**: The font used from Google Fonts was PT Sans Narrow.
+- **Used a font from Google Fonts in the website.**: The font used from Google Fonts was PT Sans Narrow.
 The font was used for all the text contained within the website.